amanbhati/Sales-Dashboard-Power-BI/README.md

 ---

-## 🚀 Live Dashboard Preview

-A great README shows your project in action!
-Consider recording a GIF of you clicking through your dashboard's filters and visuals and place it here.

-*💡 **Tip:** Use a tool like [ScreenToGif](https://www.screentogif.com/) or [GIPHY Capture](https://giphy.com/apps/giphycapture) to record your screen.*

----

 ## ✨ Key Features & Insights

 This dashboard is built to provide insights into several key areas of the sales process: